-COMPUTER STUDIES 10 (MCSTU10)
+COMPUTER STUDIES 10

-This course will introduce you to a wide variety of computerbased topics from how computers work, coding, computerbased design and the use of business applications.
-The basics of coding through Python is an important part of this course, as is computer design.
-Student's will design projects through adobe illustrator, photoshop, animate, and 3D modeling programs.
-Students will bring their digital designs to life through 3D printing and vinyl cutting.
-Skills learned in this course can be applied to many future courses and occupations.
+This course will introduce you to a wide variety of computer-based topics (depending on time and resources available) from how computers work, coding, computer-based graphics design, web design, and/or business applications.
+Coding with Python is an important part of this course, as is computer-based design.
+You will create projects through programs such as Adobe Illustrator, Photoshop, and/or Animate as well as 3D modelling software.
+Skills learned in this course can be applied to a variety of other courses such as Media Arts (Graphics) 10-12, Media Design (Animation) 10-12, and/or Computer Programming 11/12.

-COMPUTER PROGRAMMING 11 (MCMPR11)
+COMPUTER PROGRAMMING 11